Tampa Bay Buccaneers vs. Washington Football Team NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Washington stats and trends

-- Washington is 1-1 against the spread and 2-0 overall when the team puts up more than 22.9 points.
+- When Washington records more than 22.9 points, it is 1-1 against the spread and 2-0 overall.

-- In games that Washington churns out over 335.8 yards, the team is 1-4 against the spread and 2-3 overall.
+- When Washington picks up over 335.8 yards, the team is 1-4 against the spread and 2-3 overall.

 - This season the Football Team have 13 turnovers, one fewer than the Buccaneers have takeaways (14).